timmcginley/Circular-Education-System/Buildings/README.md

 [https://www.dtu.dk/english/calendar-archive/2024/11/opening-of-building-313]()

 In that time in our course, 59 different interdisiplinary projects (updated 2024) have been produced by our students.
-This page gives some overview of the different years, including the subjects the students could choose from and the iniatives we started or stopped that year.
+This page gives some overview of the different years, including the subjects the students could choose from and the iniatives for each year.

 ## 2019
 * Produced 12 buildings